sunfounder/davinci-kit-for-raspberry-pi/docs/source/scratch/quick_quide_on_scratch.rst

 .. image:: media/scratch4.png

 Here is the sprites area of Scratch 3.
-Above the area are the basic parameters of the sprites, you can add sprites that come with Scratch 3 or upload local sprites.
+Above the area are the basic parameters of the sprite, you can add sprites that come with Scratch 3 or upload local sprites.

 .. image:: media/scratch5.png